Mil V-12: Operational history

 Construction of the first prototype was completed in 1968.
 A first flight on 27 June 1967 ended prematurely due to oscillations caused by control problems; one set of main wheels contacted the ground hard bursting a tyre and bending a wheel hub.
 The cause of the oscillations proved to be a harmonic amplification of vibrations in the cockpit floor feeding back into the control column when a roll demand was input into the cyclic stick.
 It was widely but erroneously reported in the Western press that the aircraft had been destroyed.

 The first prototype, given the registration SSSR-21142, made its first flight on 10 July 1968 from the Mil factory pad in Panki to the Mil OKB test flight facility in Lyubertsy.
 In February 1969, the first prototype lifted a record 31,030 kg payload to 2951 m.
 On 6 August 1969, the V-12 lifted 44,205 kg to a height of 2255 m, also a world record.

 The second prototype was also assembled at the Mil experimental production facility in Panki but sat in the workshop for a full year awaiting engines, flying for the first time in March 1973 from Panki to the flight test facilities in Lyubertsy.
 Curiously the second prototype was also registered SSSR-21142.

 The prototype V-12s outperformed their design specifications, setting numerous world records which still stand today, and brought its designers numerous awards such as the prestigious Sikorsky Prize awarded by the American Helicopter Society for outstanding achievements in helicopter technology.
 The V-12 design was patented in the United States, United Kingdom, and other countries.
 Despite all of these achievements the Soviet Air Force refused to accept the helicopter for state acceptance trials for many reasons, the main one being that the V-12's most important intended mission no longer existed, i.e. the rapid deployment of heavy strategic ballistic missiles.
 This also led to a reduction in Antonov An-22 production.

 In May–June 1971, the first prototype V-12 SSSR-21142 made a series of flights over Europe culminating in an appearance at the 29th Paris Air Show at Le Bourget wearing exhibit code H-833.

 All development on the V-12 was stopped in 1974.
-The first prototype remained at the Mil Moscow Helicopter Plant in Panki-Tomilino, Lyuberetsky District near Moscow and is still there today (7 March 2017) at 55°40′2″N 37°55′56″E. The second prototype was donated to Central Air Force Museum 50 km east of Moscow for public display.
+The first prototype remained at the Mil Moscow Helicopter Plant in Panki-Tomilino, Lyuberetsky District near Moscow and is still there today (27 December 2023) at 55°40′2″N 37°55′56″E. The second prototype was donated to Central Air Force Museum 50 km east of Moscow for public display.

 World records

 Records are certified by the Fédération Aéronautique Internationale.

-The V-12 first prototype has held eight world records, four of which are still current, in the FAI E1 General class for rotorcraft powered by turbine engines.
+The V-12 first prototype has held eight world records, three of which are still current, in the FAI E1 General class for rotorcraft powered by turbine engines.
 The aircraft was crewed by: